anthdm/superkit/README.md

 ## Hot reloading the browser
 Hot reloading is configured by default when running your application in development.

-> NOTE: on windows you might need to run `make assets` to watch for CSS and JS changes in another terminal.
+> NOTE: on windows or on in my case (WSL2) you might need to run `make assets` in another terminal to watch for CSS and JS file changes.

 # Migrations
 ## Create a new migration
 ```
-make db-mig add_user_table
+make db-mig-create add_users_table
 ```

-Will create a new migration SQL file inside `app/db/migrations`
+The command will create a new migration SQL file located at `app/db/migrations/add_users_table.sql`

 ## Migrate the database
 ```